p00f/nvim-ts-rainbow/README.md

  - indigo and blue look the same.
  - the colours were too bright and distracting.

-To change the colours, edit `lua/rainbow/colors.lua` and commit your changes.
+To change the colours, edit `lua/rainbow/colors.lua`.
+This is safe, the file is in gitignore.
 ## Screenshots
 ![alt text](https://raw.githubusercontent.com/p00f/nvim-ts-rainbow/master/screenshots/java.png)
 ![alt text](https://raw.githubusercontent.com/p00f/nvim-ts-rainbow/master/screenshots/clojure.png)